Poop-fish/Tk-Gui-Framework-Wrapper-ToolKit/README.md

 - Tkinter (usually comes pre-installed with Python))
 - pip install pygments
 - pip install pillow
-- pip install psutil (Not Needed right now , Apps/Widgets that uae them are not in the main branch)
-- pip install gputil  (Not Needed right now, Apps/Widgets that use them are not in the main branch)
 - pip install cryptography

 if you still having issues just copy all the import and ask ChatGPT or google them